exograph/exograph/docs/docs/deployment/flyio.md

 ## Installing the prerequisites

-You need to install [Flyctl](https://fly.io/docs/getting-started/installing-flyctl/).
+You need to install the [fly cli](https://fly.io/docs/getting-started/installing-fly/).

 ## Creating a new application